Shilo/SD2-Caffeine-Mod/README.md

 #### General
 - Feature: Add "remaining gold" counter to essence fountain. @caviyacht
-- Feature: Change essence fountain "remaining gold" text to red when not enough gold to warp.
+- Feature: Change essence fountain "remaining gold" text to red when not enough gold to warp to highest floor.
-- Feature: Change warp gold text to red when not enough gold to use warp.
+- Feature: Change warp gold text to red when not enough gold to use desired warp.
-- Feature: Icon button to select highest afforable floor button at warp.
+- Feature: Warp screen icon button to select highest afforable floor button at warp.
 - Feature: Click on FPH counters to toggle showing warped and non-warped floor counts.
 - Feature: Add "Fullscreen Windowed" option in SD2's advanced options window.
 - Feature: Additional settings page that will toggle off individial UI elements during dungeon run.
 Maybe even a "Hardcore" or "Camera" mode that turns off all UI elements besides the bottom buttons for dungeon run and town. @Darzk